 I participated in individual Exhibitions and collective Exhibitions Internationally and Nationally.

-My photographs have been exhibited in Buenos Aires, Brazil, Colombia, Mexico, Madrid, Italy, Dubai, Beirut, Chittagong, Paris, New Delhi, Tokyo, Hyderabad, Casablanca, Bangalore, Toulouse, Riyadh and Marseille.
+My photographs have been exhibited in Buenos Aires, Brazil, Colombia, Mexico, Spain, Italy, Vienna, Greece, Dubai, Riyadh, Sidón, Beirut, Chittagong, Paris, Toulouse, Marseille, New Delhi, Hyderabad, Bangalore, Johannesburg, Casablanca, Nigeria, Tokyo and New York City.

 * * *